Surfing the earth at Blackstone Golf Course (VIDEO, PHOTOS) - Destin.com

 The boards weigh 115-pounds and are easy to maneuver.
 It delivers 30 percent less impact than a regular golf cart, according to GolfBoard’s website (http://www.golfboard.com).
 And at Blackstone Golf Course you can drive your board onto the tee box.

-“It’s a little bit of a workout but you’re going to play golf a little faster.
+“You’re going to play golf a little faster plus get a little bit of a workout.
 There are some areas where you can take the GolfBoards where you can’t take a regular golf cart,” said Cody Vaughn, golf pro and general manager at Blackstone.

 Blackstone is one of 200 hundred courses in the world offering the boards to golfers, and the only course between Panama City and New Orleans.